Adi-ADI2005/AcciAlart-AI/README.md

 ## 💡 Use Cases

-- Accident severity and causality Prediction
+- Accident Severity and Casualty Prediction

 ---